 Percentage pattern hits target – 60%

 These reversal chart patterns are not too hard to recognize once you actually remember to look for them.
-Go over a few of your favorite cryptocurrencies here, and see if you can spot all of the reversal patterns I’ve mentioned above.
+Look over a few of your favorite cryptocurrencies here, and see if you can spot a few reversal patterns I’ve mentioned here within this guide.

 Traders use technical indicators to figure out both long and short term price direction of an asset.
 They can measure anything from momentum, volume, quality of price movement and so much more.
 They are mathematical calculations or ‘signals’ used in technical analysis to determine what may happen next with the price of a security, commodity, stock, currency, or in our case cryptocurrency.